michaelk-ops/tba/README.md

 Note that the crypt actually marched on may not be the one that was originally selected via the watchtower.
 In particular, it may not be one of the same level.

+## Troop Selection

+The `troops.py` script should be executed while on the troop selection window ahead of an attack.
+It must be provided with the location of a JSON file that contains an object with unit names as its keys and numbers as its values.
+The available unit names correspond to the images in the `samples/units/` directory.

 ## Chest Counter

 The `chest_counter.py` script is an experimental chest counter implementation that has not been tested in production.